A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Exploratory and Ablation Studies

 \subsection{Evaluation with different perturbation positions}

-Different perturbation positions have different effects in adversarial training.
-In this section, we experiment the DAT with different positions of adversarial perturbation on the CIFAR-10 dataset, where the base architecture is SNGAN, the perturbation level is set to 1, and the perturbation number is set to 1.
-Figure \ref{fig:overview_of_the_dat} illustrates the overview of the DAT for updating discriminator and generator during GANs training, where (i), (ii), (iii) are different perturbation positions for DAT.
-The experimental results are shown in Table \ref{Tab:position}.
-From the results, the usage of the DAT on fake images ("Generator only" and "All" methods) destroys the training of GANs, which is caused by the gradient vanishing.
-Furthermore, using DAT only for fake images ("Fake only" method) or real images ("Real only" method) does not significantly improve the performance of GANs training.
-The best performance is as described in Algorithm 1, using DAT for real and fake images during discriminator training.
+Different from the perturbation in classifiers, adversarial perturbation in GANs can be applied to different positions, which have different effects.
+In this section, we experiment the DAT with different positions of adversarial perturbation on the CIFAR-10 dataset, where the base architecture is SNGAN, the perturbation level, and the perturbation number are set to 1.
+Figure \ref{fig:overview_of_the_dat} illustrates the updating of discriminator and generator with the DAT during GANs training, where (i), (ii), (iii) are different perturbation positions for DAT.
+The experimental results in Table \ref{Tab:position} illustrate that applying DAT to the generator's training ("Generator only" and "All" methods) destroys the training of GANs, which is noticeable.
+Generator is trained by information from discriminator.
+During generator training, adversarial training is not useful and breaks the gradient.
+Furthermore, using DAT only for fake images ("Fake only" method) or real images ("Real only" method) does not significantly improve the performance of GANs training. {As described in Algorithm 1, the best performance is using DAT for real and fake images during discriminator training.}